-We, all of our executive officers and directors, and each of our other equity and option holders who beneficially own in the aggregate approximately % of our outstanding common stock on a fully diluted basis have generally agreed not to sell or otherwise transfer our or their shares for a period of 180 days after the completion of this offering.
+We, all of our executive officers and directors, the selling shareholder and each of our other equity and option holders who beneficially own in the aggregate approximately % of our outstanding common stock on a fully diluted basis have generally agreed not to sell or otherwise transfer our or their shares for a period of 180 days after the date of the underwriting agreement.
 These lock-up agreements are subject to certain limited exceptions.
 For additional information, see "Underwriting-Lock-Up Agreements."
 Based on these contractual restrictions, shares of our common stock subject to lock-up agreements will not be eligible for sale until these agreements expire or the restrictions are waived by the representatives.
 The underwriters do not have any present intention or arrangement to release any shares of our common stock subject to lock-up agreements prior to the expiration of the 180-day lock-up period.